 We love how this kooky parasol adds character to Jade at @heavenlyhomesandgardens' plot.
 Its gold details, metal drop beads, and tassels offer a beautifully boho vibe to this decking, and is the perfect accompaniment to the comfy lounger beneath.

-Sometimes all you need for a fab covered deck idea is a simple canopy in a neutral colour to deflect the sun's rays.
+When it comes to fabulous decking cover ideas that are quick and easy to install, a simple canopy in a neutral color to deflect the sun's rays is a winning choice.
 This white, durable shade sail is a dream for the warmer months and is reminiscent of a ship's sail, making us think of balmy ocean breezes.

-A perfect lightweight solution, it provides a beautiful canopy for an afternoon lunch on the decking, or a cup of tea with friends.
-Simply string between two sturdy trees, walls, or fence posts and add plenty of potted plants and one of our best bistro sets beneath.
+A perfect lightweight solution, it provides a beautiful shelter for an afternoon lunch on the decking, or a cup of tea with friends.
+Simply string between two sturdy trees, walls, or fence posts and add plenty of potted plants and some of our best garden furniture picks beneath.

 A photo posted by on